 We must mobilize all constituencies of our global society to work together and seize this historic opportunity [...]
 The principles of stakeholder capitalism, championed by the World Economic Forum […] have never been so important.
 In 2017, the IBC spearheaded a commitment from more than 140 CEOs to align their corporate values and strategies with the UN's Sustainable Development Goals (SDGs) […] The IBC has been leading the way in this initiative to deliver on the promise of stakeholder capitalism.

 With the UK contingent of the Trusted News cartel being supported by OmniGOV, tax-avoidant members like Google can look forward to some taxpayer-subsidised profits.
 They will be free, alongside Omnicom, to spread the single version of the truth in line with the G7's wishes.

 This is stakeholder capitalism in operation.
 It has nothing to do with us; we merely pay for it.
 Nor will we be allowed to object or even question the asserted common narrative.

 The UK Digital Secretary, Oliver Dowden, recently convened a meeting of G7 technology ministers who signed a ministerial declaration on "Internet safety principles."
 The declaration was based upon the UK's Online Harms white paper and, as such, there is no specific definition of "harm."
 It simply means whatever the G7, the Trusted News cartel and other stakeholders like Omnicom want it to mean.

-As the UK government is contractually obliged to update Omnicom on their communications strategy, and seeing as OmniGOV are their sole media campaign managers, the 2020/2021 strategy must have been agreed with Omnicom.
+As the UK Government is contractually obliged to update Omnicom on its communications strategy, and seeing as OmniGOV are its sole media campaign managers, the 2020/2021 strategy must have been agreed with Omnicom.